alfredoC10/HTML-CSS-capstone-project/README.md

 Each of these pages displays differently in 2 versions of screen size:

-- Mobil version: up to 768px
+- Mobile version: up to 768px
 - Larger screens: above 768px

 To get a local copy up and running follow these simple example steps: